 The Irish Cattle Breeding Federation (ICBF) national cattle database stores in excess of 3.1 million genotypes, from both dairy and beef herds consisting of both purebred and crossbred animals.
 The reporting of genomic mutations with large effect termed major genes, is of benefit to breeders and industry, providing valuable information on both desirable and undesirable major genes segregating within herds.
 Pre genomics, the major gene status of an animal, for example for some genetic diseases, was only discovered following the birth of an affected calf.
 Genotyping allows the identification and management of animals and their major gene status before the birth of any progeny.
 Recently, the ICBF have developed an automated pipeline to facilitate the largescale reporting of a panel of major gene genotypes.
 The pipeline consists of a series of additional quality control steps to increase reliability in the final genotype call for automated reporting.
 Current quality control steps in the pipeline include a manifest call rate of >=97 %, custom confidence scores (variant and genotype specific), SNP classification categories (plate specific), custom clustering separation (variant and genotype specific), minimum X and Y signal intensities, heterozygosity threshold check, and sire/dam/trio (where available) Mendelian checks.
-The development of this major gene pipeline will provide additional information to industry to aid breeding decisions and an opportunity to develop mating strategies where useful.
+The development of this major gene pipeline will provide additional information to industry to aid breeding decisions and an opportunity to develop mating strategies where useful. .

 The Irish Cattle Breeding Federation (ICBF) national cattle database formed in 1998, stores in excess of 3.1 million genotypes, from both dairy and beef herds consisting of both purebred and crossbred animals.
-Services such as genetic/genomic evaluations, The Irish Cattle Breeding Federation (ICBF) national cattle database formed in 1998, stores in excess of 3.1 million genotypes, from both dairy and beef herds consisting of both purebred and crossbred animals.
-Services such as genetic/genomic evaluations, stores in excess of 3.1 million genotypes, from both dairy and beef herds consisting of both purebred and crossbred animals.
 Services such as genetic/genomic evaluations, parentage verification, gender verification, breed composition and more recently major gene status, are provided to farmers and can be used to support breeding decisions on farm.

 Such services are enabled by using the ICBF custom genotyping platform, termed The International Dairy and Beef SNP Chip (Mullen et al., 2013), of which there are five iterations to date.
 The latest iteration of this platform (IDBv5), consists of 51,421 SNPs including the International Society of Animals Genetics (ISAG) recommended 200 SNPs for parentage verification, the International Committee for Animal Recording (ICAR) 554 SNPs for parentage discovery, an updated ICBF 800 parentage SNP panel (McClure at al., 2018), a large number of genome wide polymorphisms for genomic evaluation and research purposes, and approximately 190 major genes which can be further categorised based on their effect; Beneficial, Meat, Milk, Colour, Unwanted and Lethal.
-These major genes underly a broad range of genetic conditions observed in many cattle breeds such as conditions that are favourable to breeders, conditions underlying pigmentation, conditions affecting milk and meat productivity, conditions that affect the animal before it can make an economic return, and conditions that result in embryonic lethality (McClure and McClure, 2016).
+These major genes underly a broad range of genetic conditions observed in many cattle breeds such as conditions that are favourable to breeders, conditions underlying pigmentation, conditions affecting milk and meat productivity, conditions that affect the animal before it can make an economic return, and conditions that result in embryonic lethality (McClure & McClure, 2016).
 Leveraging genomic data will help to monitor and manage genetic conditions known to be segregating within Irish cattle populations, including the identification of carrier animals.